 To run a user-initiated agent query from the Orchestration Rules page

-- Navigate to SETTINGS > RULES.
+- Go to Settings > Rules.

-- Type a name for the rule.
+- Enter a name for the rule.

 - Select Agent Query as Action Type.

 - Select a query in the Action field:

 - Click Add Condition and select the property values you want to include in the rule to create a matching condition.

 - (Optional.)
 Click Add Group Of Conditions to group your conditions.

 (Optional.)
 To include a multiple occurrence parameter, click the More link.

 These options function together to specify the number of occurrences within a time period that will produce a match for the rule.
 For example, you can define a rule to trigger an alarmAlarms provide notification of an event or sequence of events that require attention or investigation. for an unauthorized accessAn incident-type categorization that may be a precursor to other actions or stages of an attack. attempt when a failed SSH Program to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through SCP.loginLog in (verb): Process in which an individual gains access to a computer system after providing sufficient credentials to authenticate their unique identity.
 Login (noun): User credentials, typically a username and matching password. occurs three times within a five minute window.
 These are the two options that you can modify:

 - Occurrences: Specify the number of event occurrences that produce a match on the conditional expression to trigger the rule.
 You can enter the number of occurrences or use the arrow to scroll the value up or down.
 You need to enter a number between 1 and 100.